Capital of Indonesia

 The plan is part of a strategy to reduce developmental inequality between Java and other islands in the Indonesian archipelago and to reduce Jakarta's burden as Indonesia's primary hub.
 In August 2019, the government announced that while the capital will be moved, $40 billion will be spent on saving Jakarta from sinking in the next decade.

+On 5 June 2024, Indonesian President Joko Widodo said construction of the first phase of Nusantara was 80% complete, and he would have an office there once clean water became available.
+However, this did not happen.
+The new capital is planned to be about twice the size of New York City.
+Officials say it will be a futuristic green city centered around forests and parks that utilize renewable energy sources and smart waste management.